How Does Georgia Define Voluntary and Involuntary Manslaughter?

 What Is Manslaughter?

 Manslaughter is the unlawful killing of another person without the intent to commit murder.
 Unlike murder, manslaughter typically involves a lack of planning or malice.
 Georgia law splits it into voluntary and involuntary manslaughter, each carrying unique definitions and penalties.
-To navigate these complexities, it's advisable to speak with a Georgia law expert.
+To navigate these complexities, it’s advisable to speak with a Georgia law legal.

 Voluntary Manslaughter in Georgia